Phillarmonic/domainpilot/README.md

 Trust it to identify websites and click ok:
 ![image](https://github.com/user-attachments/assets/37abda1e-54d3-48ec-b2fd-e5e481ce2b7e)

-You should no longer see SSL related errors on your local domais.
+You should no longer see SSL related errors on your local domains.

 Chrome:
 Google chrome settings for installing certificate authority vary from operating system to operating system.
 Please google how to import a certificate authority for your OS.

+## Utility Scripts

+DomainPilot includes several helpful utility scripts:

+- **./start**: Start DomainPilot (with optional `-d` flag for detached mode)
+- **./list-domains**: View all configured domains and their mappings
+- **./add-host-route**: Quickly add a new host route (local port mapping)

 ## Project Structure